People often say they find it hard to pinpoint what I "do". So do I...

 I've had lots of successes and plenty of failures.
 I don't pretend to know everything.
 I know what I'm good at and what I'm not.
 I won't offer to help you with marketing or fundraising because I'm not particularly good at either.

-Over the years, I've honed my leadership methodology to facilitate an environment in which I tend to be able to focus on just three things from myself and my teams:
+I've often found myself in a leadership position, and over the years, I've honed my leadership methodology to facilitate an environment in which I tend to be able to focus on just three things from myself and my teams:

 1. That we operate in accordance with our values and ethics, fulfil our mission and work towards our vision.